sgothel/pacman/README.md

 mpv video/puckman-01.mp4
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-## Deviation from the Original
+## Optional Deviations from the Original

-### Look-Ahead Decision Point
+### Decision on the Spot
 As stated in [The Pac-Man Dossier](https://www.gamedeveloper.com/design/the-pac-man-dossier),
 the ghosts select their next direction *one tile ahead of an intersection*.

-This current code queries a decision when reaching the center of every tile, i.e.:
-- detecting whether its just an alley to move forward, or
-- to make a decision on an intersection - looking ahead on all valid exits and comparing the distance.
+With the `-decision_on_spot` mode enabled, see `Usage` above,

-Hence this code utilize a more current Puckman position.
+the ghosts decide their next direction for each field using a more current pacman position.

-It has to be verified whether the original code
-has such a double field look-ahead implemented
-using a less current Puckman position when arriving on the intersection.
+The default setting is to use the original *one tile ahead of an intersection*.

 ### Bugfix Mode

 With the `-bugfix` mode enabled, see `Usage` above,